Zvečan: History

 The town of Zvečan is located near Mitrovica.
 It was mentioned for the first time in connection with the border clashes between the Serbs and Byzantines between 1091 and 1094.
 There is also an inscription that Grand Prince Stefan Nemanja, after the victory over the Byzantines in 1170, ordered that a prayer for the successful outcome of the battle be held in the church of St George at Zvečan.

 In the 13th and 14th centuries Zvečan was one of the royal residences of the Serbian court.
 Queen Theodora died there in December 1322, and nine years later her husband, Stefan Uroš III was imprisoned and strangled there.

 First, the Musić, then the Vojinović noble family, held the fortified city and region during the Serbian Empire of Uroš V (r.
 1355–1371).
 As imperial power collapsed Zvečan was in a disputed zone being held by nobleman Miloš Pović in 1370 but claimed by Nikola Altomanović.

 In 1389, after the Battle of Kosovo, it was integrated into the Ottoman Empire and later became part of the Sanjak of Novi Pazar.

-From 1878 to 1908 it, along with the rest of the Sanjak, was administered by the Austro-Hungarian Empire as a result of the Congress of Berlin.
-But in 1908 it was returned to Turkey.
+On 26 May 2023, Kosovo Police took control of the municipal buildings of four Serb majority municipalities in the north of Kosovo.

-On the highest spot, i.e., the Upper Town, there are remains of St George's church, cistern and the main octagonal tower.
-The ramparts of this part of the fort are reinforced by massive towers.
-The main entrance to the town was on the western side.
+In September 2023, Banjska attack was carried by Serb militants against Kosovo Police in a village of the municipality of Zvečan, named Banjska.
+During the fighting, one Kosovar police officer and several Serb militants were killed.
+The attackers sought refuge within Banjska Monastery, which was eventually retaken by the Kosovo Police.
+During this operation, a significant cache of weaponry was confiscated.